fsouza/gnocchi/docs/introduction/ioc.rst

 +++++++++++++++++++++++++++++++++++

 Looking for *PHP + dependency injection* on Google you can found some snippets and classes that show how to create a DI container using PHP, but those snippets are not full of features. **Gnocchi** aims to bring the full power of dependency injection to PHP.

+Gnocchi using is easy.
+Here is a simple example: